 Office of the Bougainville Electoral Commissioner (2015).
 ABG General Election 2015 Results: Presidential Count Book 1–3 (unpublished report).

 The figures for the data for the 2020 ABG election are drawn from IFES (International Foundation for Electoral Systems) 2020, ‘Data/Statistics’.

 Bougainville Referendum Commission (2020).
 The Final Report of the Bougainville Referendum Commission on the Conduct of the Bougainville Referendum, p.
 16. (Please see links to these notes on devpolicy.org)

 Disclosure: Anthony Regan writes with 40 years’ experience in matters connected to Bougainville’s governance and future.
 He advised the Bougainvillean parties during the peace process and the Autonomous Bougainville Government in relation to referendum preparations.
 This research was undertaken with support from the Pacific Research Program, funded by the Department of Foreign Affairs and Trade.
 The views are those of the author only.

 This article published by Devpolicy Blog (devpolicy.org), from the Development Policy Centre at The Australian National University was first published as DPA In Brief 2021/12 by the Department of Pacific Affairs at ANU as part of their In Brief series.
-This is the second in a three-part series on Bougainville President, Ishmael Toroama.
+This is the final in a three-part series on Bougainville President, Ishmael Toroama.
 You can find all three parts at devpolicy.org.

 Anthony Regan is a constitutional lawyer working in the ANU’s Department of Pacific Affairs.
 He has lived and worked in Papua New Guinea for nearly 20 years, and has been an adviser to successive Bougainville governments since 1981.